Cross-Lab-Project/linux-gpio-device/README.md

 sudo ./install
 ```

-For running the example:
+For running the Python example:

 * Open a PSPU web frontend using the json description in example.
-* Instantiate the GPIOs (only once) and start the Python example:
+* Instantiate the GPIOs (only once) and start the Python example (instantiating GPIOs is only necessary when using the sysfs-based GPIO interface which is employed by the Python example:
 ```
 cd example
 ./init_gpios.sh
 python ./control_3axis.py
 ```

+The C example can be run without instantiating GPIOs as it uses the gpiod interface.
+For compiling please install libgpiod-dev upfront and
+link libgpiod.